fvntr/fvntr.com/content/posts/2020-24-06--Notes-on-Chapter-1-Pedagogy-of-the-Oppressed.md

 **The contradiction between the oppressors and the oppressed, and how it is overcome**

 The duality of the oppressed is one shaped by and existing in oppression and violence.
+When the oppressed react to the violence and dehumananization imposed by the oppressors, the oppressing class interprets this as violent.
+As the oppressors dehumanize others and violate their rights, they themselves also become dehumanized.
+Only the oppressed, through rebellion, can take away the oppressor's ability to dominate and suppress.
+This is an act of love that culminates in the dissolution of the oppressed/oppressor dynamic and leads to humans in the process of liberation.

 **Oppression and the oppressors**